 His research was underlined by the MIT Technology Review, quoted in a report by NASA and positively commented on by a "Nobel" Prize winner in Geography (Vautrin Lud Prize).

-Luca D’Acci holds a post-PhD in Urbanism from the Universidade Estadual de Campinas, a PhD in the field of Economic Assessment, two degrees cum laude, one in Architecture and another in Engineering, from the Politecnico di Torino, and 11 recognized exams (with 3 laude) from University of Turin for the degree in Mathematics.
+Luca S. D’Acci holds a post-PhD in Urbanism from the Universidade Estadual de Campinas, a PhD in the field of Economic Assessment, two degrees cum laude, one in Architecture and Cities Science, and another in Building Engineering, from the Politecnico di Torino, and 11 pre-recognized exams (with 3 laude) from University of Turin for the degree in Mathematics.

-Apart from Italy and the Netherlands, he lived 6 years among England, Scotland, France, Brazil, Uruguay, Australia, Spain and Ireland, directly experiencing life in megacities, cities, towns, suburban areas, villages, garden cities, planned and unplanned cities, rural settlements and wild nature.
+Apart from Italy and more than 3 years in the Netherlands, he lived 6 years among England, Scotland, France, Brazil, Uruguay, Australia, Spain and Ireland, directly experiencing life in megacities, cities, towns, suburban areas, villages, garden cities, planned and unplanned cities, rural settlements and wild nature.

 urban morphology and structure, future cities, low-carbon and adaptive cities, quality of life, spatial analysis, complexity, urban economics.